Values

 Introduction

-The FairShares Model is a brand and concept advanced by The FairShares Association to assist the creation of FairShares Enterprises.
+The FairShares Model is a brand and concept created by The FairShares Association between 2013 and 2020 to assist the creation of FairShares Enterprises.
 At the heart of the brand is a definition of social enterprise established by Social Enterprise International Ltd that advances five principles.

 Five Principles